reTHINK-project/dev-IdPServer-phpOIDC/README.md

 Install git, docker, docker-compose.

 #### Setup
 Clone the current repository.
-Edit the docker-compose.yml file to setup the mysql parameters (db name and password), then enter those commands (Linux):
+__Edit the .env file__ to fix the mysql parameters (db name and password), then enter those commands (Linux):

 cd dev-IdPServer-phpOIDC
 docker-compose up -d --build
 This will build two containers and a specific network (172.18.0.0/16).
 One container is hosting mysql (IP 172.18.0.2) and phpODIC and demo (IP 172.18.0.3).
 The demo application can use the phpOIDC to authenticate.
 This distribution is supposed to be exposed behind a reverse proxy in HTTPS.

 ### Manual installation
 #### Dependency/Requirements